angular/angular/aio/content/guide/router.md

 Add an `anchor` element so you can jump to a certain point on the page.

 Add the `NavigationExtras` object to the `router.navigate` method that navigates you to the `/login` route.
-You can also preserve query parameters and fragments across navigations without having to re-provide them when navigating.
+You can also preserve query parameters and fragments across navigations without having to provide them again when navigating.
 In the `LoginComponent`, you'll add an *object* as the second argument in the `router.navigate` function and provide the `preserveQueryParams` and `preserveFragment` to pass along the current query parameters and fragment to the next route.
 Since you'll be navigating to the *Admin Dashboard* route after logging in, you'll update it to handle the